rafaelsudbrackzimmermann/-MachineLearning/README.md

 **The Solution:**
 We developed a solution using TensorFlow and Keras to automate EEG analysis.
 The architecture was based on EfficientNetB0, chosen for its effectiveness in handling image data, which is similar in complexity to spectrograms derived from EEG signals.
 Data enhancement techniques included generating custom spectrograms with libraries like cupy and cusignal, tailored to capture the nuances of EEG data.
 The training approach involved self-labeling refinement to improve label accuracy, and cross-validation to ensure the model's robustness and reliability.

-**Impact:**
-The automation of EEG signal analysis could significantly decrease the time required for diagnosis, reduce costs, and increase the reliability of EEG readings across different medical settings.
-This advancement could greatly aid in treating critical brain conditions more efficiently and with greater accuracy.

 **Competition Results:**
 - **Kullback Leibler Divergence**: 0.279 (Ranked 78st)